SpinWearables/SpinWearables.github.io/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.md

 </div>
 <div class="side-text">
 Below we will use an **if/else statement**.
-Ife statements are vital tools in programming.
+"If" statements are vital tools in programming.
 Essentially, **if** a condition is true, we will follow the given instruction.
 In this case, if the x rotation (gx) is large enough,